 A holistic approach to cancer care

-As a follow-up to its master plan, Flad assisted the Sarasota Memorial Health Care System in understanding the market opportunity and viability of creating an outpatient radiation oncology center.
-In support of the Cancer Institute’s vision to provide a comprehensive care continuum, a new oncology center would provide SMHCS patients the ability to access premier radiation treatment services in a less stressful environment devoted solely to cancer care.
+As a follow-up to its strategic planning and site selection master plan, Flad assisted the Sarasota Memorial Health Care System in understanding the market opportunity and viability of creating an outpatient radiation oncology center.
+In support of the Cancer Institute's vision to provide a comprehensive care continuum, a new oncology center would provide SMHCS patients the ability to access premier radiation treatment services in a less stressful environment devoted solely to cancer care.

 The outcome is a 17,000-square-foot, single-story radiation oncology center that will provide a holistic approach to care and has a focus on comfort that will help patients through treatment.
 The team worked with hospital user groups to design efficient patient flows throughout the treatment process to minimize the stress of those going through treatment.
 This includes patient flow scenarios from the initial consultations within the exam rooms to the repetition of the radiation treatment.
 Hospital user groups were not the only ones to be influential in this process; community members provided feedback and recommendations from the treatment they had previously received.
 Their input was critical in the understanding of the firsthand, local patient experience.

 Within the center are two linear accelerators with direct access from a spa-like private patient dressing and gender-specific sub-wait areas; a CT simulator for radiation therapy; six exam rooms; physician offices; and an integrative care suite for patient navigation and counseling.